- Our Businesses

 In FY2015, the HCM Group, along with outside experts and other external stakeholders, analyzed key CSR themes as a step toward achieving its goal for further growth.
 Taking into account recent trends in the global society at the time, we pinpointed 40 social issues, which we believed had a strong correlation with our business operations.
 We mapped out these issues and assessed them based using two parameters; their significance to HCM Group businesses and the expectations the public has of the HCM Group.
 From this we were able to define eight CSR initiative themes that factored in the opportunities and risks of each issue.

 At the United Nations Sustainable Development Summit 2015, held in September, more than 150 UN member nations agreed on universal sustainable development goals.
-The SDGs serves as important guidelines for achieving a sustainable society.
-A total of 17 goals and 169 targets were set and are to be achieved by 2030.
-Companies are positioned as one of the main implementers of these actions.

 ■ The Sustainable Development Goals